 You must act on the responses that your remote team is now sending to you.
 You don’t have to resolve everything right away.
 Just let them know that you have heard them, and will soon discuss this in your next 1-on-1 meeting.
 If it merits, you can also set up a special meeting for any critical feedback that requires urgent intervention from your side.

-Think of these responses as bugs in your product.
+Think of employee feedback as bugs in your product.
 If you let the backlog accumulate, your team will faith in the system and morale will go down further.

 A weird conundrum